Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

 \subsection{Results of Link Prediction}

-The evaluation results of link prediction are reported in Table \ref{table2}.
-We analyze the results as follows: \textbf{Firstly}, our model EngineKGI significantly and consistently outperforms all the state-of-the-art baselines on all the datasets and all the metrics.
-Compared to the two types of best-performing models QuatE and RPJE, EngineKGI achieves performance gains of 30.9\%/70.9\%/28.6\%/57.2\% compared to RotatE and 24.3\%/34.7\%/11.2\%/10.3\% against RPJE on datasets FB15K/FB15K237/DBpedia-242/NELL-995.
-Particularly, on FB15K and FB15K237, the difference between the best performing baseline RPJE and our developed model is statistically significant under the paired at the 99\% significance level. \textbf{Secondly}, our model achieves better performance than the traditional models that utilize triples alone, indicating that EngineKGI is capable of taking advantage of extra knowledge including rules and paths as well as concepts, which all benefit to improving the performance of the whole model. \textbf{Thirdly}, EngineKGI further beats IterE, illustrating the superiority of exploiting rules and paths for KG inference in a joint logic and data-driven fashion.
+The evaluation results of link prediction are reported in Table \ref{table2}. \textbf{Firstly}, our model EngineKG significantly and consistently outperforms all the state-of-the-art baselines on all the datasets and all the metrics.
+Compared to best-performing models RotatE and RPJE on MR, EngineKG achieves performance gains of 95.0\%/42.4\%/3.7\%/83.5\% compared to RotatE and 100.0\%/71.1\%/38.8\%/20.0\% against RPJE on datasets FB15K/FB15K237/DBpedia-242/NELL-995.
+Particularly, on FB15K and FB15K237, the difference between the best performing baseline RPJE and our developed model is statistically significant under the paired at the 99\% significance level. \textbf{Secondly}, our model achieves better performance than the traditional models that utilize triples alone, indicating that EngineKG is capable of taking advantage of extra knowledge including rules and paths as well as concepts, which all benefit to improving the performance of the whole model. \textbf{Thirdly}, EngineKG further beats IterE, illustrating the superiority of exploiting rules and paths for KG inference in a joint logic and data-driven fashion.